vRP-framework/vRP/README.md

 -- remove named audio source
 vRP.removeAudioSource(name)
 ```
+##### Notes

+* it uses the Web Audio API of CEF
+* CEF used by FiveM doesn't have mp3/m3u support, so only direct links to ogg/vorbis/(maybe opus) stream will work (for radio stream)
+* .wav/.ogg formats are supported
+* there is no optimization for punctual audio sources, they will be added and removed when they end (no cache)
+* punctual audio sources will not play if the player is `2*max_dist` far away
+* persistent audio sources will pause themselves when the player is `2*max_dist` far away, and play again when inside this radius (save the bandwidth for radio streams or big music files)

 #### VoIP

 The VoIP API of vRP is designed using WebRTC and a p2p architecture.
 It allows to create things like voice chat with spatialization, group radio with audio effects (ex: police radio) or phone calls.
 It is an experimental feature.